 The herringbone brick and bluestone sidewalks, coupled with granite curbing, while beautifying the entire area, allow for better pedestrian accessibility as well as bring the entire Historic District into compliance with the Americans with Disabilities Act.

 Our historic district is one of the assets that provide Hightstown with her unique identity.
-This project will further bolster Hightstown’s historic preservation efforts as well as provide all residents and visitors the ability to safely walk through and enjoy this area of our town.
+This project further bolsters Hightstown’s historic preservation efforts as well as provide all residents and visitors the ability to safely walk through and enjoy this area of our town.
 While strolling on these new walks, be sure to notice the sections underfoot whereby the original blue stone and brick have been incorporated into the streetscape design, preserving these parts of Hightstown’s historical development.

 The large scale of the project area includes streetscape portions of Academy, Church and the length of Stockton Street from Main to near Summit Ave, as well as portions of Rogers Avenue and the restoration of the Civil War Monument and associated landscaping.